Ten minutes. That’s how long it took for a quiet, unassuming man from Small Town America to become one of the best known policemen of all time.

 Here are the stats from McNair’s Wikipedia page … notice how the numbers jumped the day the officer died.

-Back to a question I asked at the beginning of this post … Was Carl Bordelon treated fairly by the news media?
+Back to a question posed at the beginning of this post … Was Carl Bordelon treated fairly by the media?

 CARL BORDELON’S FUNERAL SERVICE

-Hundreds of people turned out to say goodbye to Officer Carl Bordelon on Wednesday afternoon, 14 January 2015 at the Sacred Heart of Jesus Catholic Church in Pineville, Louisiana.
+Hundreds turned out to say goodbye to Officer Carl Bordelon on Wednesday afternoon, 14 January 2015 at the Sacred Heart of Jesus Catholic Church in Pineville, Louisiana.

 As Ed Hooper reported, a good number of police officers were on hand to give one of their own a grand sendoff.